Robert Alan Olson: Alfred E. Alquist Seismic Safety Commission

 Soon after the SSC was established, the 1975 Oroville earthquake occurred on August 1, which increased interest in the seismicity of the Sierra foothills and the proposed Auburn Dam on the North Fork of the American River.
 In response, the SSC held a series of hearings regarding the Auburn Dam.
 Other issues that the SSC dealt with during Olson's tenure as executive director included hearings about the proposed Warm Springs Dam (1977), a resolution on the Palmdale Bulge (1976), hearings on damage to the facilities at the Lawrence Livermore National Laboratory in the 1980 Livermore earthquake. establishment of the Southern California Earthquake Preparedness Project (SCEPP) (1980), and working to make the SSC a permanent advisory body.

-During Olson's term as executive director rom 1975 to 1982, the SSC was instrumental in supporting the development and passing of legislation to increase seismic safety.
+During Olson's term as executive director from 1975 to 1982, the SSC was instrumental in supporting the development and passing of legislation to increase seismic safety.
 A few are listed below: